massif1/JPGtoPNGConverter/README.md

 # JPGtoPNGConverter
-Python Learning project for working with Pillow to convert JPGs to PNGs
+Python3 learning project for working with Pillow to convert JPGs to PNGs